What is socialized medicine?

 Socialized medicine is, by definition, a healthcare system in which the government owns and operates healthcare facilities and employs the healthcare professionals, thus also paying for all healthcare services.

-How does socialized medicine differ from universal coverage and single-payer health care?
+How does socialized medicine differ from universal coverage and single-payer healthcare?

-Socialized medicine is often conflated with single-payer health care and universal health care, but those are different concepts.
-Although universal coverage and single-payer health care are common around the world, truly socialized medicine for a country’s entire population is actually quite rare.
-The British National Health Service is an example, as the UK funds health care with tax revenue and also employs the country’s medical providers (people can opt-out of the NHS and obtain medical care privately, but this is rare).
+Socialized medicine is often conflated with single-payer healthcare and universal healthcare, but those are different concepts.
+Although universal coverage and single-payer healthcare are common around the world, truly socialized medicine for a country's entire population is actually quite rare.
+The British National Health Service is an example, as the UK funds healthcare with tax revenue and also employs the country's medical providers.
+(People can opt-out of the NHS and obtain medical care privately, but this is rare.)

 Within the U.S., the Veterans Health Administration is an example of socialized medicine, although it only covers a small fraction of Americans.
+Indian Health Service is another example,1 with the government providing the coverage, owning the facilities, and employing the staff.2 However, IHS care is only available to American Indians and Alaska Natives, and limited tangential populations.3

-Universal coverage or universal health care simply refers to a system in which everyone has access to health coverage and/or affordable medical care.
+Universal coverage or universal healthcare simply refers to a system in which everyone has access to health coverage and/or affordable medical care.
 This can be provided via socialized medicine, but a more common approach is a mix of public and private coverage and care.

 Is Obamacare socialized medicine?